philion/powerenv/docs/ruby.md

 }
 ```

 That's it.
-Now in any project you can run `direnv edit .` and add
+Now in any project you can run `powerenv edit .` and add
-`use ruby 1.9.3` or `use ruby 2.0` in the file like you want and direnv will
+`use ruby 1.9.3` or `use ruby 2.0` in the file like you want and powerenv will
 select the right ruby version when you enter the project's folder.

 ## A bit of explanation

 The last part probably needs a bit more explanation.
 We make use of a couple
-of commands that are part of the [stdlib](/man/direnv-stdlib.1.md) which is available in
+of commands that are part of the [stdlib](/man/powerenv-stdlib.1.md) which is available in
 the execution context of an envrc.

 `use` is a command dispatch that's just there to build the